Shahad2004/university-system-java/README.md

 Field 4: Paper Name
 Field 5: Marks

+#Tips on the general structure of your project
+Assuming you are using eclipse the general project structure will be the packsge that contains all java files and for the files placed in the 'files' these are the files that contain each enitity info record data where the 'Loader' class reads and parses the the files into its according entity.

 #Contributing: Contributions are welcome!
 Please open an issue or submit a pull request for any enhancements, bug fixes, or documentation improvements.

 #Acknowledgements: Java Programming Language